 Founded upon the values of the Sisters of Notre Dame de Namur and rooted in the Catholic tradition, Notre Dame de Namur University serves its students and the community by providing excellent professional and liberal arts programs in which community engagement and the values of social justice and global peace are integral to the learning experience.
-NDNU is a diverse and inclusive learning community that challenges each member to consciously apply values and ethics in his or her personal, professional, and public life.
+NDNU is a diverse and inclusive learning community that challenges each member to consciously apply values and ethics in his/her personal, professional and public life.

 Notre Dame de Namur University is the only four-year accredited university in San Mateo County.
 Founded by the Sisters of Notre Dame de Namur in 1851, NDNU is a private, independent, Catholic, co-educational institution.
-The 50-acre campus is located in the city of Belmont on the San Francisco Peninsula.
+The 50-acre campus is located in the City of Belmont on the San Francisco Peninsula.
 The University combines a residential and commuter undergraduate program with evening programs for working adults at both undergraduate and graduate levels.
-NDNU currently enrolls approximately 1,600 students from 22 states and 24 foreign countries.
+NDNU currently enrolls approximately 2,000 students from 28 states and 23 foreign countries.

 The College soon outgrew its facility in the South Bay and moved to Belmont in 1923.
 The College purchased Ralston Hall, the country estate of William Chapman Ralston, San Francisco financier and founder of the Bank of California.
 The Hall became the center of the campus and in recent years has been designated as a California Historical Landmark.

-Notre Dame de Namur University is currently celebrating its 159th year of service to the community.
-From its Gold Rush beginnings, the University has grown into a fully accredited institution that offers a broad range of undergraduate degrees, fifth-year credential programs in education, master's degrees in business, education, psychology, English, and music, and a variety of related certificate programs.
+Notre Dame de Namur University is currently celebrating its 162nd year of service to the community.
+From its Gold Rush beginnings, the University has grown into a fully accredited institution that offers a broad range of undergraduate degrees, fifth-year credential programs in education, master's degrees in business, education, psychology, English and music, and a variety of related certificate programs.